ndp/csster/README.md

 Multiple macros can be included by making that a list, eg. `has: [roundedCorners(5), dropShadow()]`.

+#### Macros using specific property names

-You can also make these _pseudo selectors_ using the `Csster.setMacro` method.
+You can also make these _pseudo properties_ using the `Csster.setMacro` method.
 For example,

     Csster.setMacro('roundedCorners', (px) => { return { borderRadius: px } })
+    ...
+    Csster.style({ div: roundedCorners: 5 })

+#### Writing Macros

 It's all Javascript, so macros and more complex functions are easy to write.
 To mix in a set of values, create a function that returns a hash of values, for example:

 ```javascript
     function roundedCorners(radius) {